Infiltec big logo

 ABOUT INFILTEC

-Providing Solutions to Building Air Leakage Measurement and
+We Provide Solutions to Building Air Leakage Measurement and

-Control Problems since 1980.
+Control Problems.
 Specializing in the manufacture

 of measurement instruments and radon mitigation technology.